anakinsolo/frotend-webapp-react/README.md

 # ReactJS app for Fixably assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the frontend part of this project https://github.com/anakinsolo/backend-webapp-php

 - Clone the repo
 - Run `npm install` command to install dependencies